Photo Courtesy of ABC

 Joan Collins (Alexis Colby) has been married five times.
 She met her current husband, Percy Gibson, when he was 36 and she was 68.

-John Forsythe’s early career was somewhat delayed by the onset of World War II.
-He enlisted in the Army Air Corps, also performing in the “Winged Victory” Air Corps show.
+John Forsythe’s early career was delayed by the onset of World War II.
+He enlisted in the Army Air Corps, also performing in the Winged Victory Air Corps show.

-Diahann Carroll (Dominique Deveraux) has been in a myriad of television shows, aside from Dynasty.
-Her most recent recurring role has been on “Grey’s Anatomy”.
+Diahann Carroll (Dominique Deveraux) has been in multiple televisions shows, aside from Dynasty.
+Her most recent recurring role has been on Grey’s Anatomy.

 Catherine Oxenberg is the daughter of HRH Princess Elizabeth of Yugoslavia.
 This also makes her the granddaughter of Prince Paul, the former Regent of Yugoslavia.

-Emma Samms co-founded “The Starlight Children’s Foundation” in 1982 with her cousin, Peter Samuelson.
-She did this in honor of the brother she lost when he was only nine years old.
-His name was Jamie, and he died from aplastic anemia.
+Emma Samms co-founded The Starlight Children’s Foundation in 1982 with her cousin, Peter Samuelson in honor of the brother she lost when he was only nine years old.

 Al Corley (Steven Carrington) has been married to his wife, Jessika Cardinahl, for nearly 25 years, and they have three children together.

-Heather Locklear turned down the part of rape victim, Sarah Tobias in the riveting film, “The Accused”.
-Jodie Foster, who ended up playing the part, won her first Oscar for it.
+Heather Locklear turned down the part of rape victim Sarah Tobias in the riveting film The Accused.
+Jodie Foster won her first Oscar for her performance in the role.

-John James took a long break from acting after Dynasty ended, except for a very occasional role now and then.
-In 2003 though, he returned to acting full-time.
-First, on the daytime soap opera, “As the World Turns”, and then on “All My Children”.
+Except for the occasional role, John James took a long break from acting after Dynasty ended.
+In 2003 he returned to acting full-time, first on the daytime soap opera, As the World Turns, then on All My Children.